History

 despite what you’ve been told.

-Different poets worked as the activist with the Martin Luther to gain civil rights for the African Americans.
-A poet was Joan Baez who was the closest friend of Martin Luther King Jr., and she worked with Martin in the Civil Rights Movement of the America.
-She worked as poet, singer, and activist and also motivated the black Americans with her poetry.
+Different poets worked as activists with Martin Luther to gain civil rights for African Americans.
+A poet was Joan Baez, who was the closest friend of Martin Luther King Jr., and she worked with Martin in the Civil Rights Movement of America.
+She worked as a poet, singer, and activist and also motivated black Americans with her poetry.
 He provoked the importance of freedom for human beings by using the motivational lyrics of her poetry and music.
-She also played a vital role during the Washington March with the Martin Luther King Jr. during this march, she not only performed so well as great social activists, but also a great motivational poet and singer.
+She also played a vital role during the Washington March with Martin Luther King Jr. During this march, she not only performed so well as a great social activist but also a great motivational poet and singer.

 • We really cool.
 We